James Stanley, 10th Earl of Derby: Political career

 In 1702, he succeeded his elder brother as 10th Earl of Derby and entered the House of Lords.
 In 1732, he succeeded his great-niece as sixth Baron Strange.
 Derby was admitted to the Privy Council in 1706 and appointed Chancellor of the Duchy of Lancaster, a position he retained until 1710, and was later Captain of the Yeomen of the Guard from 1715 to 1723.
 He also served as Lord Lieutenant of Lancashire during 1702–1710 and 1714–1736.

 Family life

 In February 1705 he married Mary Morley, only daughter of Sir William Morley of Halnaker and his second wife Anne Denham, daughter of the celebrated poet Sir John Denham and his first wife Anne Cotton.
 He died on 1 February 1736, aged 68, without surviving issue (his only son, William, born 31 January 1710, died on 4 March following).
 The Earl was succeeded in the earldom by his distant relative Edward Stanley, 11th Earl of Derby.
-The barony of Strange and lordship of the Isle of Man ('Lord of Mann') passed on to his first cousin once removed, James Murray, 2nd Duke of Atholl.
+The barony of Strange and lordship of the Isle of Man ('Lord of Mann') passed on to his first cousin once removed, James Murray, 2nd Duke of Atholl (His grand-mother was Amelia Stanley).
 Lady Derby died on 29 March 1752.